guoyu07/meta64/help.md

 * Node Editor dialog opens up.
 Enter you content and/or other properties, and then click "Save" button.

-###To Upload Images (or any kind of Attachment) onto a Node
+###Upload Images (or any kind of Attachment) onto a Node

 * Select the node you want to upload onto.

-* Next click "Attachments -> Upload from File" (or URL)
+* Click "Attachments -> Upload from File" (or URL)

 * Enter the filename info in the Dialog which follows, and click "Upload" button

-You can upload any kind of attachment to any node, but if your attachment happens to be an image then it is automatically rendered in place when you view the tree.
-Other types of attachments just offer a link to the content that can be downloaded any time.
+You can upload any kind of attachment to any node, but if your attachment happens to be an image then it's automatically rendered in place when you view the tree.
+Other types of attachments just offer a link to the content.